 - Decreease in platelet count

-- In presence of hypersplenism, pancytopenia may occur.
+- In the presence of hypersplenism, pancytopenia may occur.

-Coagulation studies include PT, partial thromboplastin time, and international normalized ratio may be altered because the synthetic function of the liver is impaired in cirrhotic patients.
+Coagulation studies include Prothrombin Time, partial thromboplastin time, and international normalized ratio may be altered because the synthetic function of the liver is impaired in cirrhotic patients.

 Renal Function Tests